BioPAL/BioPAL/README.md

 ##### BioPAL installation default option: "pip install" (users)
-User default installation method.

 BioPAL will be automatically downoladed from [pypi](`https://pypi.org/`)

-In a conda command window, type the following instruction, which creates an empty biopal environment with no packages but with the correct python version installed (you can customize the environment name, modifying the "biopal" string)
+Open a command window with *conda* available and follow this procedure.

+Create an empty biopal environment: you can customize the *biopal* environment name:

         conda create --name biopal python==3.7.1

-Before executing pip, install GDAL library with conda, by executing following commands in a conda command window (first activate the created environment, than install GDAL inside):
+Install GDAL library:

         conda activate biopal
         conda install GDAL

-Now the "biopal" environment is ready for installation; install the package by executing following command:
+Install the package:

         pip install biopal

 ##### BioPAL installation for developers only: "pip install -e"

-The code is editable, thanks to the "-e" option (so for users is suggested the default installation option).
+The code is editable, thanks to the "-e" option.

+First, you need to fork your own copy of BioPAL from [github BioPAL](https://github.com/BioPAL/BioPAL).
+Your private fork url will be something like https://github.com/your_name_here/BioPAL

+Than open a command window with conda available and follow this procedure.

-Make a local clone:
+Make a local clone inside an empty folder (your_installation_folder/):

-1. Fork the [repository](https://github.com/BioPAL/BioPAL) from the web interface.
-2. Clone the private fork locally by executing the clone command in a conda command window (or use the tortoisegit GUI):
+        cd your_installation_folder/
         git clone --branch <branchname> <remote-repo-url>

-   where:
-   - `<remote-repo-url>` is https://github.com/your_name_here/BioPAL.git (write your specific name)
+   - `<remote-repo-url>` is the url created during the fork from [github BioPAL](https://github.com/BioPAL/BioPAL).
-   - `<branchname>` is the branch to be cloned: currently there is only a branch called `main` so the clone command will be (write your specific name):
+   - `<branchname>` is the branch to be cloned: if it's a new fork, there is only a branch called *main*

-         git clone --branch main https://github.com/your_name_here/BioPAL.git

-In a conda command window, type the following instruction, which creates an empty biopal environment with no packages but with the correct python version installed (you can customize the environment name, modifying the "biopal" string)
+Create an empty biopal environment: you can customize the biopal environment name:

         conda create --name biopal python==3.7.1

-Before executing pip, install GDAL library with conda, by executing following commands in a conda command window (first activate the created environment, than install GDAL inside):
+Install GDAL library:

         conda activate biopal
         conda install GDAL

-Now the "biopal" environment is ready for installation; first enter inside the /BioPAL folder, than install the package by executing following command (the "." after "-e" option means "current folder"):
+Install the package:

+        cd your_installation_folder/BioPAL/
         pip install -e .

 ## Setup Configuration

+### Quick Start
+Execute following command once to configure biopal:

+        biopal-quickstart FOLDER

+Where FOLDER is the path where editable `Input_File.xml` and `Configuration_File.xml` files will be placed.

+### Edit Input and Configuration
-Open the `inputs/Input_File.xml` and update following sections withj absolute paths:
+Open the `Input_File.xml` and update following sections with absolute paths:

 -   `dataset_query->L1C_repository`: this folder contains the data stacks to be processed
 -   `dataset_query->auxiliary_products_folder`: this folder contains auxiliary parameters related to the data stacks of the L1cRepository